 Drop off the ridge ~0.8 miles to the Peaks View aid station.
 Again there’s no crew access.
 You are now at the southern turn-around, 16.9 miles from the Start/Finish.
 On your return to the start/finish, you’ll pass through the same aid stations, first Sahuarita Road and then Gabe Z Trailhead.
 At Gabe Z Trailhead the 50K racers have just got the final 5 miles to La Posta Quemada Ranch.
 Here’s what you’ll see as you approach the ranch:

 Upon arrival back at the ranch, the 50K and any 50-mile runners who wish to drop to the 50K distance will take the spur trail to the finish line.
 We’ll have someone directing traffic at that junction.
-Runners continuing to complete the 50-miler will turn right (north) and proceed 2.6 mile to the La Selvilla campground aid station.
+Runners continuing to complete the 50-miler will turn right (north) and proceed 2 miles to the La Selvilla aid station.
+This is also the route for the nighttime half-marathon, which starts just like the other three races, but heads out-and-back on the 50-miler route, skipping the 50K out-and-back.
 You’ll see interesting views of Agua Verde Creek at the bottom of Posta Quemada Canyon as you travel up the canyon’s west flank.
-After about 2.1 miles the trail crosses the creek bottom and the road, then continues to La Selvilla camping area aid.
-From there, you’ll travel along the east flank, crossing some roads and horse trails.
-You’ll climb up out of the canyon and see all three peaks of the Rincon Mountains–Tanque Verde, Mica, and Rincon.
+After the aid station the trail crosses the creek bottom and the road.
+From there, it continues to La Selvilla camping area, and then you’ll travel along the canyon east flank, crossing some roads and horse trails.
+You’ll climb up out of the canyon and see all three peaks of the Rincon Mountains—Tanque Verde, Mica, and Rincon.

 From here, it’s 0.9 miles to the turnaround at N Colossal Cave Place.
 People will be there to meet you and turn you around.
-They’ll have limited water, so you should plan to water up at Pistol Hill.
+This is not an aid station, so you should plan to water up at Pistol Hill.
 You’ll be at the course low point.
 You’ll have travelled 41.7 miles.
 Now it’s just a matter of making your way back to La Posta Quemada Ranch with aid at Pistol Hill and La Selvilla.